Projects

 To address these questions, researchers need access to NAEP data by using the online NAEP Data Explorer tool or through a restricted-data use license.

-Dr. Sabatini was part of the team that developed, administered, analyzed, and reported on the 2018 NAEP Special Study of Oral Reading, which was administered on tablets and scored using automated scoring algorithms.
-He will be working with the team again as they prepare for a new 2024 replication of the study.
+Dr. Sabatini is part of a team developing, administering, analyzing, and reporting on the NAEP Special Studies of Oral Reading.
+In 2018, the NAEP ORF was administered on tablets and scored using automated scoring algorithms.
+The team is now working on as they a 2024 replication of the study.

 As described in the Introduction of the 2020 report (White et al., 2020)"